 Marijuana is legal for recreational use in California.
 The person must be 21 years of age to purchase marijuana, which includes smoking, vaping, and eating cannabis products.
 It is illegal to give or sell retail cannabis to minors, and it is illegal to drive under the influence of cannabis.
 It is also illegal to consume, smoke, eat, or vape cannabis in public, and open a package containing cannabis or any cannabis product in public.
 This includes parks, sidewalks, business, and residential areas.
 It is illegal to consume cannabis in locations where smoking is illegal, and you cannot consume or possess cannabis on federal lands.

 It is also illegal to take your cannabis across state lines, even when traveling to another state where cannabis is legal.
 Only state-licensed establishments may sell retail cannabis products.
 Marijuana is classified as a Schedule I drug under the Controlled Substances Act, and its purchase, possession, distribution, or use within California may be unlawful under federal law.
 Marijuana is one of the most widely used drugs throughout the country.
 Unfortunately, it is also part of larger drug addiction problems.
 People who are struggling with an addiction to marijuana are also battling addictions to other drugs.

-There are many different types of drug and alcohol treatment programs throughout the state that will help.
+There are many different types of drug treatment programs throughout California that will help.
 An addiction to marijuana can become a life-long problem that many people choose not to give up.
 However, if you are wanting help for a marijuana addiction there are treatment options such as inpatient and outpatient rehab centers throughout California.